Course registration is now available on the individual class page via the AUP Portal.

 Download a PDF of the complete AUP Program of Study.
 This document includes a complete listing of courses, operational qualifications, course substitutions, procedures for course completion and graduation,and important links.
 The information below is a summary.

-An enrolled student that completes this U.S. Coast Guard Auxiliary University Programs (AUP) Program of Study will be recognized as a "AUP Graduate".
-Students who do not complete the Program of Study will be designated as "Incomplete".
-Students that began in AUP but who later transferred to and graduated from the Coast Guard Academy will also receive "AUP Graduate" recognition.
+An enrolled student that completes this U.S. Coast Guard Auxiliary University Programs (AUP) Program of Study will be recognized as a "AUP Graduate."
+Students who do not complete the Program of Study will be designated as "Incomplete."
+Students that began in AUP but who later transferred to and graduated from the Coast Guard Academy or who complete an officer entry program will also receive "AUP Graduate" recognition.

 - AUP 101 - Basic Introduction Course (BIC)